 Under OCGA 19-9-1, both parties are required to file a PARENTING PLAN in all cases that involve child custody.
-We have set up a link to a generic parenting plan form on this web page.

 In all cases in which support for minor children is an issue, the parties are also required to file child support worksheets.
 This is an Excel spreadsheet that is available at this web page: http://www.georgiacourts.gov/csc.